hannahccarson/soundcast_landuse_scenario_builder/README.md

 - data_gdb_path: ArcGIS geodatabase that contains layers of zones included in the landuse changes
 - land_use_path: location of a Soundcast run used to define demographic distributions; these are held constant as the totals are changed by the user

+### Configuring Inputs
+The primary purpose of this tool is to apply TAZ-level household and emplyoment adjustments to generate Soundcast inputs.
+These changes are made in **inputs\allocation.csv**.
+For any zone in the study area, users can set the new total number of households in a zone by updating the "households" field.
+Total employment may also be updated based on the "employment" field.
+Currently, only TAZs within the study may be updated for either employment or households.
+Whatever values are provided for in the allocation.csv file will be applied as scaling factors to the data.
+If you prefer not to apply either of these measures, they can turned off in config.yaml as follows:
+    - update_jobs: False
+    - update_hh: False

 ## Scripts
 Two scripts are required to produce the Soundcast input files.